Applications for the 2018 UK MBA programs are now open! Let us help you through the process with the following admissions requirements:

 - Official Transcripts from all undergraduate institutions.
 Applicants should possess a four-year undergraduate degree (or its equivalent) with a minimum cumulative grade point average (GPA) of 2.75/4.0.
 Official transcripts need to be mailed to the University of Kentucky Graduate School, 202 Gillis Building, Lexington, KY 40506-0033.
 Electronic transcripts through the major clearinghouses and by secure email, directly from the institution are acceptable.

-- One Letter of Recommendation from an individual (e.g., professors, current or former supervisors, etc.) who is able to objectively assess the quality of your character, your capabilities and accomplishments, and your overall potential as an MBA student and future business leader.
+- One Letter of Recommendation from an individual (e.g., professors, current or former supervisors, etc.) who is able to objectively assess the quality of your character, capabilities and accomplishments as well as your overall potential as an MBA student and future business leader.

 - Professional Resume/CV highlighting professional experience, educational history, and accomplishments.
 Cover letters are not required.